CyberGh0st-droid/C-ASCII-Art-Text/README.md

 keep in mind that if the total lenght of a line of the resulting ascii art for an input string is longer than the line of the console text wrapping will occur and the output won't look as intended

 READ THE CODE BEFORE COMPILING AND USING.
-AND ONLY IF YOU ARE CONFIDENT THAT IT IS SAFE TO USE SHOULD YOU COMPILE AND USE IT I WILL NOT BE HELD LIABLE FOR ANY INCONVENIENCE OR DAMAGES CAUSED BY THE USE OF THIS LIBRARY
+AND ONLY IF YOU ARE CONFIDENT THAT IT IS SAFE TO USE SHOULD YOU COMPILE AND USE IT.

+I WILL NOT BE HELD LIABLE FOR ANY INCONVENIENCE OR DAMAGES CAUSED BY THE USE OF THIS LIBRARY